Letter to Akufo-Addo: Mr. President, time no dey; get serious

 When you finally spoke months later, it was to brag in Rwanda about the work done so far but there was nothing on the prosecution of the people whose actions and inaction triggered the collapse of the seven banks.
-When you finally commented on the Adenta protests, it was to berate citizens and to say the lack of footbridges for complaining.
+When you finally commented on the Adenta protests, it was to berate citizens for complaining.
 What a strange thing for a man who begged, cajoled and fought so hard to lead Ghana to say.
 Isn’t everything wrong in the country a legacy problem.

 It appears you enjoy being seen as president more than doing the work.
 Which explains why you’re happiest when you’re off somewhere giving speeches and painting a country that doesn’t exist to outsiders.
 Your delight when giving speeches in fancy places and meeting important people is often palpable – like how you were glowing when Macron praised you when you met.
 If speeches alone could transform our country, we’d be glowing too.
 I often cringe when I see you go on as if our capital, the seat of your government isn’t smelly, and corruption isn’t endemic here.
 Don’t get me wrong, there is a lot to celebrate, and your government deserves commendation for implementing free SHS, stabilizing the economy and perhaps more.